Akashdeep-312/Chat-bot-for-placement-Query/README.md

 First, open the file names "AI PROJECT ROPORT" which describes everything about the project.
 Following the report, then open the code which is uploaded.
 You can also refer to the video.
 There are two videos that are uploaded.
 First open the video named "20200410_141719", in this video we described the code, the report.
-Following this, we will have the second video named "20200410_163514", where we described the working model of the project.
+Following this, open the second video named "20200410_163514", where we described the working model of the project.